Go Greener Around the Home with a 7 Day Challenge to Natural Living

 Day 5 Clear the Air

-- Did you know must big-box air fresheners mask odor instead of neutralizing the air?
+- Did you know must big-box air fresheners mask an odor instead of neutralizing the air?
 Even worse Scientific America says air fresheners contain nerve-deadening chemicals that coat your nasal passages and temporarily block your sense of smell.
 In addition to formaldehyde, phthalates, benzene chemicals.
-So, skip the store bought air fresheners and make your own!
-Try my natural chemical free recipes for a Winter Pine Room Spray and Pumpkin Spice Room Spray.
+So, skip the store-bought air fresheners and make your own!
+Try my natural chemical-free recipes for a Winter Pine Room Spray and Pumpkin Spice Room Spray.

 - Pot a few plants like an aloe vera plant or spider plant to naturally purify the air in your home.

 - Use essential oils in a diffuser to help clear the air.
 My favorites are lemon, lavender, and thieves essential oil.
 Find loads for ideas to freshen the air in my book Aromatherapy: A Practical Guide for Home and Family.

 Day 6 Detox Your Skincare

 - Skip the harsh synthetics and toxic chemicals in your skincare routines.
 Start with products you use most for the biggest impact.
 Look for natural brands or try my recipes for a Chamomile Lavender Body Wash and a Cleansing Aloe Vera Face Wash.